 If you complete one of our Access to Higher Education courses and use an Advanced Learner Loan to pay for your tuition fee, the Student Loans Company will write off the balance on the Advanced Learner Loan if you then go on to complete an undergraduate course.

-18 year olds may apply and will need to have English Language and Maths GCSE at grade C (4) or above or equivalent level 2 qualifications before the start of the course and be subject to a successful interview.
 Successful applicants will be in college for 3 days per week and will also be required to undertake a relevant work placement for up to 150 hours (which will support in providing valuable experience to include in UCAS applications aiding progression to Higher Education).
 A work placement officer may be able to support you in finding suitable places.
 You will also be subject to a successful DBS check.
 If you are successful you may qualify for a free place.
 Alternatively we offer Level 2 and Level 3 courses that may be funded for 16-18 year olds.

 Pay by instalments